VIS-SIG/Wonderful-Wednesdays/data/2020/2020-03-11/Readme.md

 * Lifelong disease
 * High impact on quality of life

-# PASI as primary endpoint
+# PASI as a primary endpoint

 Psoriasis Area and Severity Index (PASI):